imxuyu/imxuyu.github.io/_pages/about.md

   - Proposed a task-aware gating mechanism in MoE for unified image generation and editing.
 (Accepted by **CVPR 2026**)

-  - Curated large-scale datasets and trained the unified image generation model, contributing to the visual generation capabilities of **Tencent Yuanbao**.
+  - Curated large-scale datasets and trained the image editing model, contributing to the visual generation capabilities of **Tencent Yuanbao**.